pinkpong111/governance-rules-theory/README.md

 **Structural analogue:** The faulty agent cascade study (arxiv 2408.00989, 2025) finds that in multi-fault settings, **high-level planners disproportionately propagate failures** — a pattern structurally compatible with Lreinf collapse at the highest-leverage node.
 When mutual reinforcement topology breaks at the coordinating layer, the ecosystem collapses rather than degrades gracefully, consistent with the OR-exit prediction that a single condition breach can trigger system-wide instability.
 The finding that star-topology graphs preserve hierarchy advantage is compatible with the DFG principle that positional differentiation reduces cascade propagation.

+**VST connection:** Reinforcement Loop Collapse directly increases Poverlap, which directly increases α in the S-equation.
+More critically, it destroys the terrain structure that mediates sub-quadratic scaling — when loops collapse, the interaction barriers they maintained dissolve, d_eff rises toward 2, and the system reverts to flat-landscape quadratic coupling.
+This is why Loop Collapse has "High" cascade risk: it removes the governance infrastructure that all other conditions depend on.

 ---

 #### Case 4 — SCC Failure: Unrecoverable Storm